 Fortunately, there are some easy ways to make fluffy seasoned rice.
 The following two simple ingredients salt and broth are an easy recipe that will turn plain rice into seasoned fluffy rice.
 Ready to accompany any dish or eat on its own.

 - Choose the type of rice; long-grain rice, short-grain rice, jasmine rice, sushi rice, and wild rice.

 - Rinse the rice in a strainer to remove any excess starch.

 - Rice recipes will vary and you don’t want to use too much water.
 So to achieve the correct rice to water ratio use the rice cooker measuring cup.
 Then add the correct cups of water to the number of dry rice grains you require.

-- For a rich flavorful rice use half water and half vegetable broth or chicken stock.
+- For rich flavorful rice use half water and half vegetable broth or chicken stock.

-- For example, you will need 4 cups water to 2 cups of rice
+- For example, you will need 4 cups of water to 2 cups of rice

 - Add salt (1 teaspoon salt for every cup of uncooked white rice) to the water and stir to combine.